From the outset,

 In the beginning, we bought a few mobile radios and started building.
-Our first repeaters were "Mobile Conversions" (more on this later) of the GE Mastr-II, and the first link radi
+Our first repeaters were "Mobile Conversions" (more on this later) of the GE Mastr-II.
+The first link radio wa

-o was a Motorola.
+s a Motorola.
 There was some difficulty getting this radio programmed and we never located a manual for it.
-Now, don't get me wrong, Motorola makes a great radio, but programing software and documentation is not as available.
+Now, don't get me wrong, Motorola makes a great product, but programing software and documentation is not as available.
 After some experience with these and other radios of various brands, we settled on the Mastr-II as the best model for our particular application.

 Pacific and Grays Harbor counties have employed Mastr-II gear for their public safety radio systems for many years.
 As fortune would have it, after our project was well under way, and the benefits of having such an Emergency Communications system in place were becoming apparent, we began to receive surplus Mastr-II equipment, a few pieces at a time, from each of these entities.
 We also received donated equipment from the Naselle and Federal Way Fire Departments.
 Many Agencies were upgrading their equipment in anticipation of the 2013 deadline for narrow-band conversion by Part 90 operators.
 The timing could not have been better for us.
 It is a happy coincidence that they had used the same line on which we had decided.